statOmics/statisticalGenomicsCourse2018/pages/lmTutorial.md

  - compare your results with the output of the lm(.) function

-Details on the implementation can be found in the book of Faraway (chapter 2).
+Details on the implementation can be found in the book Linear Models with R of Faraway (chapter 2).
+A free early version of the book can be found on [Practical Regression in R](http://www.maths.bath.ac.uk/~jjf23/book/)

 #### 3. Software
 All developments will be done using R/Bioconductor via the [Rstudio](https://www.rstudio.com) interface.
 This can be installed locally or can be launched in a browser by hitting on